top of page

 At first blush, it may have appeared a pretty far-fetched tale that any farmer could be ingenious enough to build such a craft.
 However, a closer look again at history, gives us a clue as to how that could have been possible.

-The Wright family farm back in Woburn, Massachusetts, was just two miles away from the Mystic River, the main waterway in Massachusetts, leading to Boston.
+The Wright family farm back in Woburn, Massachusetts, was just two miles away from the Mystic River, one of the the main waterways in Massachusetts, leading to Boston.
 In the 19th century, farmers would transport their goods to market in Boston, sailing flatboats into the Mystic - ♫ And I wanna rock your gypsy soul, Just like way back in the days of old, And together we will float, Into the Mystic .
 (Musical interlude brought to you by the great Van Morrison)

 The American Flatboat - unknown artist

 It only stands to reason that Philemon would have been familiar with flatboats and he may have even built some.
-Columbo appears to be quite simply a flatboat with no sides.
+By its construction, Columbo appears to simply be a modified flatboat with no sides.

 It took two months for the first journey, a time that was eventually whittled down (ahem) to one, as they gained more experience navigating the rapids.